 - Develop a cadence schedule to share relevant, valuable content that addresses buyers’ business challenges.

 - Generate an action plan for sellers to leverage their networks to gain more referral introductions.

-Once this strategy is in place, sellers will no longer use social media randomly.
+Once this digital selling strategy is in place, sellers will no longer use social media randomly.
 They will have a reason behind every engagement, reducing the likelihood they’ll end up watching crazy cat videos.

 Transform Your Reps into Social Sellers

 Your prospects are on social media.
 LinkedIn® alone has more than 660 million professionals with many of them active users searching for solutions to their business challenges.
 This presents a great opportunity for sellers to find, engage and connect with your target audience.

 Still, as mentioned earlier, it’s easy to waste time on social media that your reps can never get back.
 That’s why it’s so important to create a social selling strategy that converts the seven random social media selling activities into purposeful actions that turn connections into conversations.